Create a List View in Salesforce Classic | Salesforce

 Mass update campaign members wizard

-If you are editing a list view that is filtered by campaign, and do not have at least read access to the campaign, you will receive an error when attempting to save the list view.
+If you’re editing a list view that’s filtered by campaign and don’t have at least read access to the campaign, you get an error when attempting to save the list view.

 Filter by Division

-If your organization uses divisions to segment data and you have the “Affected by Divisions” permission, select the division that records in the list view must match.
-This option is disabled if you are not searching all records.
+If your org uses divisions to segment data and you have the “Affected by Divisions” permission, select the division for the records you want to view.
+This option is disabled if you’re not searching all records.

 Filter by Additional Fields

-Optionally, enter filter criteria to specify conditions that the selected items must match, for example, Lead Source equals Web.
-You can also use special date values in your filter criteria.
+Optionally, enter filter criteria to specify conditions that the selected items must match—for example, Lead Source equals Web.
+You can also use date values in your filter criteria.

 When you select the Created Date field in a list view filter, the value you specify can only be a date and not a time.
 This restriction does not apply to other filters.